25 Things To Ask Your Legal Private Cloud Provider

 • Strict Password and Access Policies Enforced

-This may be the most important item in this list.
-Most cloud service providers will (naturally) provide some level of support for their cloud platform, and some limited support for the software you run within it.
+This may be the most important item on this list.
+Most cloud service providers will (naturally) provide some level of support for their cloud platform and some limited support for the software you run within it.

 But what about your local environment?
 Will they support your local desktops and laptops?
 Your printers and scanners?
 Your local network?
 Your wireless router?

-Unfortunately, many cloud service providers either draw a hard line here, and outright refuse to provide any support for your local environment (“Your hardware is your problem,”) or charge extra fees, possibly hourly consulting fees, to provide support of your local environment.
+Unfortunately, many cloud service providers either draw a hard line here and outright refuse to support your local environment (“Your hardware is your problem”) or charge extra fees, possibly hourly consulting fees, to support your local environment.

 Closing the Loop

-These are the top questions you should be asking any potential cloud service provider for your law firm.
+These are the top questions you should ask any potential cloud service provider for your law firm.

 What company you ultimately host your applications and data with will be one of the most important decisions you make for your firm.